The Strange Intimacy Of Meeting People While Traveling

 Ferries.

-There’s something oddly emotional about meeting people while both of you exist temporarily in-between places.
+There's something strangely emotional about meeting people while both of you exist between places.

-The Best Thing You Can Bring Into Travel Is Openness
+The Best Thing You Can Pack Is Openness

 Not confidence.